proctor-ucsf/trachoma-sero-transmission/README.md

 This launches the container and passes (arbitrary) credentials to RStudio Server.
 In this example, the Username is `ben` and the Password is `pass`.
 These could be anything you like -- you will just need to use them when you open your browser to access RStudio Server (next step)

-4. Navigate to your web browser and go to: `http://localhost:8787` and then enter the USER ID and PASSWORD specified in the last step to access RStudio Server.
+4. Navigate to your web browser and go to: `http://localhost:8787`, then enter the USER ID and PASSWORD specified in the last step to access RStudio Server.

-5. You can then interact with RStudio and the analysis files in a virtual instance of RStudio.
+5. You can then interact with RStudio and the analysis files in a virtual instance of RStudio Server, just as you normally would on your desktop.

 ### Additional details

 The first data processing script will download harmonized datasets from OSF and will create the final analysis datasets.

-You can run the `.Rmd` notebook scripts one-by-one or you can compile `0-trachoma-sero-transmission-run-all.R`, which is the file we used to run the final analyses (e.g., from the command line `R CMD BATCH 0-trachoma-sero-transmission-run-all.R &`).
+You can run the `.Rmd` notebook scripts one-by-one or you can compile [`0-trachoma-sero-transmission-run-all.R`](https://github.com/proctor-ucsf/trachoma-sero-transmission/blob/main/R/0-trachoma-sero-transmission-run-all.R), which is the file we used to run the final analyses (e.g., from the command line `R CMD BATCH 0-trachoma-sero-transmission-run-all.R &`).

 The data processing and analyses on the above Mac desktop configuration required 18 minutes to run.

-After building an image on RStudio Server, all data processing and analyses also required 18 minutes to run.
+After building an image on RStudio Server, all data processing and analyses required about 40 minutes to run.

 Note that the only script that takes very long is `2-estimate-foi.Rmd` because estimating the hundreds of reversible catalytic models is computationally slow.
+The other script that is a little bit slow is `6-compare-sero-pcr.Rmd`.

 ### License